In This Article

 The Poäng's History

-Aside from various cover designs, a name adjustment, and a few economical tweaks to the materials used, the Poäng armchair has remained largely unchanged over the last 40 years—until now.
-In honor of the chair’s 40th anniversary, IKEA has told MyDomaine that our favorite Swedish brand will release one new limited-edition Poäng frame and six new armchair covers in colors, patterns, and versions that will delight every IKEA fan.
+Aside from various cover designs, a name adjustment, and a few economical tweaks to the materials used, the Poäng armchair has remained largely unchanged over the last 40 years—until 2016.
+In honor of the chair’s 40th anniversary in 2016, IKEA told MyDomaine that it would release one new limited-edition Poäng frame and six new armchair covers.

 The brainchild of Japanese designer Noboru Nakamura and IKEA mainstay Lars Engman, the Poäng chair features a sleek Scandinavian frame and an eclectic range of cover designs that have stood the test of time.
 The two first collaborated on the now-iconic project back in the 1970s when Nakamura moved to Sweden from Japan.

 “The reason why I wanted to go to northern Europe is that the design there has essential, creative elements for humans,” Nakamura said.
 “Their products are pleasant, fun, and soothing to touch and use, with each having significant meaning and value.”

 Comfort and function were kept top of mind when designing the Poäng.